Kludex/mangum/docs/adapter.md

 # Adapter

 The heart of Mangum is the adapter class.
 It is a configurable wrapper that allows any [ASGI](https://asgi.readthedocs.io/en/latest/) application (or framework) to run in an [AWS Lambda](https://aws.amazon.com/lambda/) deployment.
-The adapter accepts a number of keyword arguments to configure settings related to logging, HTTP & WebSocket events, lifespan behaviour, and API Gateway.
+The adapter accepts a number of keyword arguments to configure settings related to logging, HTTP & lifespan behaviour, and API Gateway events.

 ```python
 handler = Mangum(